9 AM- (Studio) 12"x 16", Oil on canvas. (SOLD) A hilltop town along I-40 in New Mexico.

 Adobe Gallery, Ft Worth, TX

 Drifting Aromas- (Studio) 18"x 14", Oil on canvas.
-The drifting aromas of freshly brewing coffee or hearty beef stew are most memorable when originating from an outdoor kitchen and an open campfire.
+SOLD The drifting aromas of freshly brewing coffee or hearty beef stew are most memorable when originating from an outdoor kitchen and an open campfire.
 This piece was honored with an

 Award of Excellence at the